PSEO Student Eligibility Requirements

 High school seniors must rank in the top 1/2 of their high school class OR score above the 50th percentile on a nationally standardized, norm-referenced test.

-Juniors or seniors who do not meet admission requirements are asked to participate in a formal interview explaining why they are interested in the PSEO program and what they can contribute to it.
+Seniors who do not meet admission requirements are eligible to take one career and technical course if the MCA Reading score has been met.
+Students also have the option to participate in a formal interview explaining why they are interested in the PSEO program and what they can contribute to it to be considered for admission to PSEO.

 Examples of nationally standardized, norm-referenced tests include, but are not limited to, ACT, PLAN, PSAT, CAT (California Achievement Test), ITED (Iowa Test of Educational Development), Terra Nova and Iowa Basic."